Montana Genealogy Resources

 Montana History Books, Publications, and Directories

 Countless books have been written about the history of Montana.
-The MMP is lucky enough to have quite a few of these digitized and available to read - for free.
+The Portal is lucky enough to have quite a few of these digitized and available to read - for free.
 In particular, county histories can be quite valuable in tracking down the specifics on a person or family.
 Magazines such as Montana Woman have countless articles about people of the state.
-Also of great value in research are city or county directories, of which the MMP has quite a few.
+Also of great value in research are city or county directories, of which the Portal has quite a few.
 We have linked a number of different collections that researchers should investigate for genealogy leads.

 Butte Digital Image Project

 Central Montana R.L.
 Polk Directories

 Fallon County History and Pictures

 Flathead and Lincoln Counties Directories

 Local Histories of Montana